-- Work with the Head of School and Assistant HoS to advise upon the strategic development of the SEN policy and provision in the school. - Work with the Head of School in an advisory capacity through which incidents are reviewed and additional pupil support, above and beyond that stated in the EHCP, is reviewed.
+- > Work with the Headteacher, Deputy Headteacher and SENDCO to advise upon the strategic development of the SEN policy and provision in the school. - > Work with the Headteacher and SENDCO in an advisory capacity through which incidents are reviewed and additional pupil support, above and beyond that stated in the EHCP, is reviewed.